kubernetes/community/contributors/devel/on-call-build-cop.md

 ## Workflow

-1. Check the Prow batch dashboard: [https://prow.k8s.io/?type=batch](https://prow.k8s.io/?type=batch) to ensure that merges are occurring regularly.
+1. Check the Prow batch dashboard: [https://prow.k8s.io/?type=batch](https://prow.k8s.io/?type=batch) to ensure that batch jobs are running regularly.
+It's okay to see occasional flakes.
+Do not worry about manually re-running individual tests, since Prow will rerun them.
 2. If there are post-submit blocking jobs (see [link](https://submit-queue.k8s.io/#/e2e)), ensure that those builds are green and allowing merges to occur.
 3. If several batch merges are failing, file an issue for that job and describe the possible